 \section{Concluding remarks}

 In this paper, we have tried to carry out the spectral analysis of the Schrödinger operator for the incommensurate system, which is a typical quasi-periodic system.
-We embed the system into higher dimensions and investigate the extended Schrödinger operator, whose spectrum after applying the self-adjoint extension is shown to coincide with the spectrum of the original Schrödinger operator for the incommensurate system.
+We embed the system into higher dimensions and investigate the extended Schrödinger operator.
+We establish the spectral consistency between the extended Schrödinger operator after applying the self-adjoint extension and the original Schr\"odinger operator for the incommensurate system.

 By introducing a regularization technique to deal with the degenerate ellipticity of the extended Schrödinger operator, we have obtained that the spectrum of the Schrödinger operator for the incommensurate system can be approximated by the spectra of a family of regularized Schrödinger operators, which are elliptic, retain periodicity, and enjoy favorable analytic and spectral properties.
-Furthermore, we have shown the existence of Bloch-type solutions to the Schrödinger equation for the incommensurate system, and demonstrated that these solutions can be well approximated by the Bloch solutions to the equations associated with the regularized operators.
-The equations are well-posed: all relevant physical observable quantities are rigorously defined, and the classical Bloch's theorem, together with a broad range of efficient numerical algorithms developed for periodic systems, is applicable.
-Our analysis provides a theoretical support and an efficient approach for the computation of observable quantities for the incommensurate systems, and can be extended to systems in any dimensions and with any number of stacked material layers.
-It is our ongoing work to apply the regularized model based computational approach for quantum incommensurate systems \cite{ding2026regularized}.
+In addition, we have shown the well-posedness of the probability density for the incommensurate system.
+The probability density can provide a description of the distribution of electronic states of the system, and can be approximated by the ones generated by the Bloch solutions to the regularized model.
+The regularized model is well-posed: all relevant physical observable quantities are rigorously defined, and the classical Bloch theory, together with a broad range of efficient numerical algorithms developed for periodic systems, is applicable.
+Our analysis provides theoretical support and an efficient approach for the computation of observable quantities for the incommensurate systems, and can be extended to systems in any dimension and with any number of stacked material layers.
+It is our ongoing work to apply the regularized model based computational approach to quantum incommensurate systems \cite{ding2026regularized}.